in>flow: 2 October 2019

 Many IoT (Internet of Things) projects fail due to unpredictable costs tipping the balance sheets.
 A major factor of this and one of the biggest contributors to the cost per device simply boils down to the amount of data being transmitted – a cost that can be mitigated, at least in part, by choosing an efficient way of communicating between devices and applications.
-MQTT-SN (MQTT for sensor networks) is an optimised version of the IoT communications protocol, MQTT (Message Query Telemetry Transport), designed specifically for efficient operation in large sensor networks.
+MQTT-SN (MQTT for sensor networks) is an optimised version of the IoT communications protocol, MQTT (Message Query Telemetry Transport), designed specifically for efficient operation in large low-power IoT sensor networks.

 When deploying networks that need to scale, the cost is a significant factor.
 As the number of devices increases so does the overall cost of operation.
 This is down to many factors including not only the cost of the hardware itself, but also less obvious, but equally impactful factors such as cost of data transmission, power supply costs as well as the cost of unreliable data.

 Together, these factors can create a problem which – if not addressed in the definition stages of an IoT project – could spiral out of control, leading to heavy data and power consumption costs further down the line as the network grows.

 The benefits of digital transformation and adoption of an IoT network come in many forms, including greater business intelligence, process improvement, lower equipment maintenance costs and even new ways of generating revenue.
 These benefits are already being realised by many businesses and, as such, the trend for growth is set to continue.
 Gartner predicts that by 2020, there will be a total installed base of around 20.4 billion IoT devices worldwide with total spending on endpoints and services reaching $3.4 trillion.